Hechuan, Chongqing

-Hechuan (合川 (Héchuān)) is a district in the northern part of Chongqing Municipality, People's Republic of China, located at the meeting point of the Jialing, Fu and Qu rivers, with a history of 1,500 years.
+Hechuan (合川 (Héchuān)) is a district in the northern part of Chongqing Municipality, People's Republic of China.
+Located at the meeting point of the Jialing, Fu and Qu rivers, it has a history of 1,500 years.
 Hechuan is 54 km away from downtown Chongqing's Yuzhong District.

 Hechuan was formerly a county-level city but was incorporated into Chongqing as a district in 2006.